Bat Masterson (TV series)

-Bat Masterson is an American Western television series which was a fictionalized account of the life of real-life marshal/gambler/dandy Bat Masterson.
+Bat Masterson is an American Western television series which was a fictionalized account of real-life marshal, gambler, and journalist Bat Masterson.
 The title character was played by Gene Barry, and the half-hour black-and-white series ran on NBC from 1958 to 1961.
 The show was produced by Ziv Television Productions.
-"Bat" is a nickname for Masterson's first name, Bartholemew, although in both the 1958 pilot "Double Showdown" and 1961 episode "No Amnesty For Death", he says his name is William Barkley Masterson.
+"Bat" is a nickname for Masterson's first name Bartholemew, although the fictional Masterson says that his name is William Barkley Masterson.

-Although the series was fiction, it claimed in the closing credits to be based on the biography Bat Masterson, by Richard O'Connor.
+The series was based on the biography Bat Masterson by Richard O'Connor, as noted in the closing credits.

 Overview

-Barry's Masterson often dressed in expensive Eastern clothing and preferred to use his cane rather than a gun to get himself out of trouble.
-Masterson was also portrayed as a ladies' man who traveled the West looking for women and adventure.
-Born Eugene Klass, actor Gene Barry had changed his last name as a tribute to actor John Barrymore.
+The fictionalized Masterson dressed in expensive clothing, including a walking stick with a hidden sword.
+He preferred to use his cane rather than a gun to get himself out of trouble.
+He was portrayed as a ladies' man who traveled the West looking for women and adventure.
+He also came to the aid of innocents wrongly accused of crimes.

-The black derby, fancy decorative vest, black jacket, and elegant gold-topped cane were his trademarks.
-Miniaturized toy versions were marketed to children as tie-in products during the run of the series.
-When dressed more casually in episodes centered on outdoor action, Masterson would sometimes wear an identical but gray derby in place of the black one.
-After the turn of the century, the real-life Bat Masterson became a prominent writer of Western reminiscences as well as a flamboyant New York City newspaper journalist and close friend of Damon Runyon, and was the inspiration for the character "Sky Masterson" in Runyon's Guys and Dolls, portrayed by Marlon Brando in a theatrical film three years before the television series began.